jorgensd/dolfinx_mpc/README.md

 add multi-point constraints, we eliminate the "slave" degrees of freedom on an element level, keeping the symmetry of the original system.

-The custom assembler is written in python, using numba for just in time compilation.

-This library is dependent on C++ code, which does local modifications to dolfinx::la::SparsityPattern and dolfinx::common::IndexMap to be able to use PETSc matrices.

 # Installation

 Version 0.1.0 is available as an docker image at [DockerHub](https://hub.docker.com/r/dokken92/dolfinx_mpc)